BYRIO/krita-webdoc-zh/user_manual/layers_and_masks.rst

 .. image:: /images/en/500px-Krita-types-of-layers.png

-The image above shows the various types of layers in `layer docker <Special:MyLanguage/Layers>`__, Each layer type has a different purpose for example all the vector elements can be only placed on a vector layer and similarly normal raster elements are mostly on the paint layer, `Layers and masks <Special:MyLanguage/category:Layers_and_Masks>`__ page contains more information about these types layers
+The image above shows the various types of layers in :ref:`layer_docker`, Each layer type has a different purpose for example all the vector elements can be only placed on a vector layer and similarly normal raster elements are mostly on the paint layer, :ref:`cat_layers_and_masks` page contains more information about these types layers.

-Now Let us see how these layers are composited in krita
+Now Let us see how these layers are composited in Krita.

 How are layers composited in Krita ?
 ------------------------------------